jamespmernin/Ajax-HTTP-Intro/README.md

 ## Another API: Tunr

 Now let's take a look at an API that resembles those that we'll be working with in class over the next few weeks: Tunr.
-It's a web app the instructors made that lists artists and their songs.
-It also has an API that we will not only be reading from today but writing to it as well.
+In its full form, Tunr is an app that lists artists and songs.
+The link below will take you to the API for the app (i.e., JSON representations of said artists and songs).

 **[Check it out.](https://tunr-api.herokuapp.com)**